Myndex/apca-introduction/README.md

 APCA was created by Andrew Somers at Myndex Research, and under the oversight of the Visual Contrast subgroup of Silver, and is the candidate method for contrast for [WCAG&nbsp;3](https://www.w3.org/TR/wcag-3.0/) (W3C Accessibility Guidelines).

 The official interactive demo is available at [www.myndex.com/APCA/](https://www.myndex.com/APCA/).
+No other link is canonical nor officially approved.

 ## Algorithm